Francisco Partners: 2016–2019

-In 2017, Francisco Partners sold CoverMyMeds to McKesson, and Paymetric to Vantiv, and also sold PayLease and Corsair.
+In 2017, Francisco Partners sold CoverMyMeds to McKesson Corporation, and Paymetric to Vantiv, and also sold PayLease and Corsair Gaming.
 Francisco Partners bought, and subsequently sold, James Allen.com in 2017.
 In June 2017, Francisco Partners also acquired Sandvine, a Canadian public company that was combined with Procera, for $444 million.
 Francisco Partners was named Private Equity Firm of the Year by Mergers & Acquisitions in 2017.
 The firm's fifth fund, Francisco Partners V, was formed at the end of 2017 with approximately $4 billion of committed capital.
 The year after Francisco Partners V's launch, the firm acquired Bomgar Corporation, Renaissance Learning, and LegalZoom.
 In June 2018, Francisco Partners purchased VeriFone for $3.4 billion.
 Also in 2018, Blackstone Inc.'s Strategic Capital Group and Goldman Sachs' Petershill program acquired a minority stake in Francisco Partners.

-On September 30, 2019, Francisco Partners announced its intent to acquire Orchard Software Corporation, a privately-owned company specializing in medical laboratory software.
+On September 30, 2019, Francisco Partners announced its intent to acquire Orchard Software Corporation, a privately owned company specializing in medical laboratory software.

-2020
+2020–2021

+In June 2020, Francisco Partners wrapped up fundraising for three funds: $7.45 billion for its VI LP fund, $1.5 billion for its Agility II fund and $750 million for Francisco Partners Credit.

-In 2020, Francisco Partners joined Diligent Corporation's Modern Leadership Initiative and pledged to create five new board roles among its portfolio companies for gender or ethnically diverse candidates.
+In August 2020, Francisco Partners joined Diligent Corporation's Modern Leadership Initiative and pledged to create five new board roles among its portfolio companies for gender or ethnically diverse candidates.
+On August 31, 2020, the deal closed for Francisco Partners to buy LogMeIn, most known for LastPass password manager, for $4.3 billion together with Evergreen Coast Capital Corp., a private equity affiliate of Elliott Management.
+In September 2020, Francisco Partners investment GoodRx went public on the Nasdaq, with a market cap of about $19.4 billion.

 On October 26, 2020, Francisco Partners announced the acquisition of Forcepoint, a cybersecurity company formerly owned by Raytheon Technologies.
 Shortly thereafter, the firm bought MyFitnessPal from Under Armour for $345 million.
 The acquisition completed on December 1, 2020.

-On August 31, 2020, the deal closed for Francisco Partners to buy LogMeIn, most known for LastPass password manager, for $4.3 billion together with Evergreen Coast Capital Corp., a private equity affiliate of Elliott Management.
-In September 2020, Francisco Partners investment GoodRx went public on the Nasdaq, with a market cap of about $19.4 billion.

-2021

 On January 11, 2021, Francisco Partners completed acquisition of Forcepoint.
 In March 2021, the firm entered into a partnership with Zenefits that gave them full control of the company.

 Also in early 2021, Francisco Partners acquired MyHeritage for a reported $600 million.
 In May 2021, Francisco Partners and TPG Capital agreed to acquire cloud-based integration business Boomi from Dell for $4 billion.
 In July 2021 Francisco Partners acquired STARLIMS from Abbott Informatics.
 They also completed an acquisition for the EHR vendor OfficeAlly in December 2021.
+In October 2021, Francisco Partners raised $2.2 billion in its FP Credit Partners II fund.